monsoon-load-testing/monsoon/README.md

 # Scripting

 Monsoon users can write their test with the npm library `monsoon-weather-station`.
-Weather Station makes use of methods from the Performance API built into browsers and gives engineers a way to write code to measure how long individual user actions take.​
+Weather Station makes use of methods from the Performance API built into browsers and gives engineers a way to write code to measure how long individual user actions take.

+Monsoon users can use the method `measure` to define the actions of their test.
 ```typescript
 await weatherStation.measure(actionName, script, delay?)
 ```